 ID Requirement Description R1 Device Discovery The system must provide mechanisms for seamless identification of IoT devices.
 It should be able to recognize a wide range of device types automatically, reducing the need for manual configuration.
-R2 Platform Configuration The system must automate the cumbersome platform configuration and deployment process, which includes the set up of communication channels, the integration of discovered devices, and ensuring interoperability between them.
-The goal is to streamline the deployment process and reduce setup time.
-R3 Platform Independence The system should support platform independence, allowing for IoT platforms to be changed without significant disruption.
-This includes having adaptable components that enable switching between different platforms with minimal effort to adapt to evolving needs and technologies.
-R4 Openness The system must follow the open-source principle to be freely available and extensible.
+R2 Platform Configuration The system must automate the platform configuration and deployment process, which includes set- ting up communication channels, integrating discovered devices, and ensuring device interoperability.
+R3 Platform Independence The system should support modular components that allow to exchange the current IoT platform with minimal effort.
+This has the purpose of adapting to evolving needs and technologies.
+R4 Scalability The system must be scalable to accommodate an increasing number of devices without performance issues.
+It should efficiently manage resources and maintain high performance as the network grows.
+R5 Openness The system must follow the open-source principle to be freely available and extensible.
 This includes supporting open standards and utilizing free APIs for developers to extend the system functionality.
-R5 Scalability The system must be scalable to accommodate an increasing number of devices without performance issues.
-It should efficiently manage resources and maintain high performance as the network grows.
-R6 + Model-based Scenario Specification The system should support extensions based on the ongoing development of the IoT2Model method, which enables users to model scenario-specific rules for a given IoT environment.
-This will allow user-friendly adaptions of IoT deployments through self-defined rules triggering self-defined actions.
+R6 Model-based Scenario Specification The system must support conceptual scenario modeling that governs device interactions.
+Ultimately a modeling-based extension should enable user-friendly adaptions of IoT deployments.